Romney's Santorum problem: no easy targets

 Santorum and Gingrich have been vying for the "true conservative" mantle to lure more conservative Republican primary voters who mistrust Romney as too moderate.

-By contrast, Romney has essentially staked his White House bid on one selling point: jobs.
+By contrast, Romney has essentially staked his White House big on one selling point: jobs.

 Recently, Romney, along with his rivals, has sharpened his rhetoric in the controversy that is pitting Catholic bishops against the Obama administration over birth control.